PacketFire/packetfire_site/content/post/intro-to-bgp.md

 peer3    BGP      master   up     00:28:59    Established
 ```

-By stopping the bird daemon on peer2, we have made TCP connection to port 179 close between peer1 and peer2.
+By stopping the bird daemon on peer2, we have made the TCP connection on port 179 close between peer1 and peer2.
 Doing this changes our peer session from Established to Active.
-These Established and Active fields correspond to two of many BGP states, however for the sake of this tutorial we will focus only on Established and consider all other values as not-established.
+Established and Active correspond to two of many BGP states, however for the sake of this tutorial we will focus only on Established and consider all other values as not-established.
 For those more curious, more information on session states can be found in the [wikipedia article on BGP](https://en.wikipedia.org/wiki/Border_Gateway_Protocol#Finite-state_machines).

 #### Configuring a BGP Session
-While we now know how to check whether our session are up in our BGP playground, it's also important to understand how these sessions were configured in the first place.
-For that, we will begin to dig into the bird configuration files.
-To see this, we will look at the configuration files under /etc/bird on peer1.
+Although we now know how to check whether our session are up in our BGP playground, it's also important to understand how these sessions were configured in the first place.
+For that, we need to dig into the bird configuration files.
+Let's look at the configuration files under /etc/bird on peer1.

 ```bash
 root@peer1:~# cat /etc/bird/bird.conf